jyoung7834/city_explorer_api/README.md

 Actual time needed to complete: _____

 Comments:  When testing node server.js it reads "Now listenin g on port, ${PORT}.
 Not communicating with .env file or process.env.PORT is not working.

+Jenner Dulce has been a great help while working on this lab.